kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 $$
 M^{n} = PD^{n}P^{-1}
 $$ {#eq:M-to-the-n}
-The role of eigenvalues and eigenvectors in the plot of raising a square matrix to a power is now fully revealed: recall that in equation (@eq:M-to-the-n), $P$ is the matrix whose columns are the  eigenvectors, and $D$ is the diagonal matrix whose non-zero elements are the corresponding eigenvalues, and $P^{-1}$ is the inverse of $P$.
+The role of eigenvalues and eigenvectors in the plot of raising a square matrix to a power is now fully revealed: recall that in +@eq:M-to-the-n, $P$ is the matrix whose columns are the  eigenvectors, and $D$ is the diagonal matrix whose non-zero elements are the corresponding eigenvalues, and $P^{-1}$ is the inverse of $P$.

 ## Software Implementation